Can negative bare couplings make sense? The $\vec{\phi}^4$ theory at large $N$: Introduction

+I do not expect the reader to know of this conjecture; the main point to take away is that is that this present paper tries to derive the same result without relying upon any conjectures.
+As an additional point, the earlier \cite{Ogilvie:2008tu} calculated up to equation \eqref{eq:pressure-per-component-simple} in this work, yet made no connection to the positive-coupling theory after renormalization.
+Therefore, there has not yet been an explicit demonstration that the negative-coupling theory (path-integrated on some appropriate domain) really is continuum limit of the positive-coupling theory.
+Such a demonstration is the aim of this paper.

-That is to say, in this paper I show that there exists at least some complex domain of path integration for which the negative-coupling $\vec{\phi}^4$ theory at large $N$ has the same partition function as the positive-coupling theory.
+That is to say, in this paper I show that there exists at least some complex domain of path integration for which the negative-coupling $\vec{\phi}^4$ theory at large $N$ has the same thermal partition function as the positive-coupling theory.
 This domain respects the $\PT$ symmetry $\vec{\phi}\to-\vec{\phi}$, $\ii\to-\ii$ (although it is not the usual domain one might consider for the $\PT$-symmetric theory, which I will define).
+In the standard picture of renormalization, observables are unchanged by altering the bare coupling and renormalization scale along renormalization group flows.
+Here I will show that thermodynamic observables are unaffected by taking the renormalization scale to be large and the bare coupling to be negative.
+This lack of change in physical observables under a change of the bare coupling suggests that in some sense the negative-coupling theory ``flows'' to the positive-coupling $\textrm{O}(N)$ model in the IR, hence the calculation \textit{suggests} that the model with negative coupling is the continuum limit of the $\vec{\phi}^4$ theory at large $N$.
+However, more work should be done to establish if this is truly the case.

 This paper is organized as follows.
 First, I review the result at large $N$ for the partition function for the positive-coupling $\vec{\phi}^4$ theory (i.e. the standard $\textrm{O}(N)$ model) in 3+1D.
 Then, I introduce the negative-coupling theory.
 I define a domain on which the partition function of the $-g\vec{\phi}^4/N$ theory can be calculated at large $N$.
 Next, I renormalize the coupling $g$, and demonstrate that the partition function of the negative-coupling theory on this domain is equivalent to that of the positive-coupling theory after renormalization.
-We will see that the negative-coupling theory is asymptotically free and has no Landau pole in the UV, indicating that the $\vec{\phi}^4$ theory at large $N$ really is non-trivial and has an interacting continuum limit, as was argued by Romatschke \cite{Romatschke:2023sce}.
+We will see that the negative-coupling theory is asymptotically free and has no Landau pole in the UV, giving evidence that the $\vec{\phi}^4$ theory at large $N$ really is non-trivial and has an interacting continuum limit, as was argued by Romatschke \cite{Romatschke:2023sce}.
 Lastly, I'll conclude with remarks about future directions of this work.